ReluctantHacker/notes/physics/NewtonMechanics.md

 # Absolute/Relative space time
 Intuitively, we may think that the universe has an absolute reference frame which can be used to compare to any motion.

 We know that position is relative, obviously.
-And speed is also relative, as two observers could not tell which one of them is truely moving.
+And speed is also relative, as two observers could not tell which one of them is truely moving inertially.

 However, the acceleration doesn't seem relative.